2026Policy Area 2026 Florida Legislative Session

 SJR 274 would have prevented any increase in assessed homestead value after 20 continuous years of ownership and residency and grant a new 50% homestead tax exemption, excluding school district levies, for owners residing on their property for 30 years or more.

-SJR 278 would have limited the assessed value of new homestead property that was under $500,000 before a change of ownership to no more than 150% of the previous year’s assessed value.
+SJR 278 would have limited the assessed value of new homestead property that was less than $500,000 before a change of ownership to no more than 150% of the previous year’s assessed value.

 SJR 282 would have provided commercial real property owned by small businesses with a benefit equal to Save Our Homes, limiting annual increases in the assessed value to 3% or inflation, whichever is lower.